w4ffl35/krita_stable_diffusion/README.md

-# krita_stable_diffusion
+# Krita Stable Diffusion

-A Krita plugin for Stable Diffusion
+A Stable Diffusion for Krita.

 ## Installation